 After a day at the beach, head over to Nelson’s Dockyard in English Harbour where you can get a sense of Antigua’s colonial past.
 With preserved historic buildings, it’s a UNESCO Heritage Site that now harbors luxury yachts.

-Sugar was the treasure that colonial powers tried to protect by occupying the Caribbean islands.
-Rum is the end product of that history, and here at Galleon Beach Academy of Rum offers an immersive rum making experience that brings the tradition to life.
+Sugar was the treasure that colonial powers tried to protect by occupying the Caribbean islands, and rum is the end product of that history.
+At Galleon Beach Academy of Rum offers an immersive rum making experience where you make your own bottle.

-On Fridays, you can join the Rum in the Ruins tour of Fort George led by one of the park rangers.
-Chat about the history and learn about preservations efforts on the island – with a cup of rum punch, of course.
+On Fridays, you can join the Rum in the Ruins tour at Fort George, part of Antigua & Barbuda National Park.
+Chat about the history, archaeology, and ongoing conservation efforts with one of the Park rangers—over a cup of rum punch, of course.

 Day 2